gears1763-2/RoadToZero/README.md

     sudo apt-get install libsfml-dev

+See <https://www.sfml-dev.org/tutorials/2.5/start-linux.php>.
 Finally, it should suffice to

     make all

-Note that, if you simply want to play, you can also just install the SFML library instead of the development package; to do so, just

-    sudo apt-get install libsfml

 --------